 There are many classes of Rallycross, and which one you choose to compete in will determine the spec of vehicle you need.
 For example there is a championship for BMW Minis, Suzuki Swifts and ‘hot hatchbacks.’

-The top class, to which the MSA British Rallycross Championship title is awarded, is the Supercar category, which features modified and highly powerful cars that can accelerate from 0-60 mph in under two seconds.
+The top class, to which the Motorsport UK British Rallycross Championship title is awarded, is the Supercar category, which features modified and highly powerful cars that can accelerate from 0-60 mph in under two seconds.

 What equipment do I need?

-Because Rallycross is such a high-speed discipline you will need MSA-compliant safety gear such as a helmet, fireproof overalls and gloves.
+Because Rallycross is such a high-speed discipline you will need Motorsport UK compliant safety gear such as a helmet, fireproof overalls and gloves.